 If you don’t know what level 10 life (or wheel of life) is, Hal Elrod in the book “The Miracle Morning” explains:

 “If we’re measuring our levels of success/satisfaction in any area of our lives, we all want to be living our best lives at a ‘Level 10’ in each area.
 Creating your ‘Level 10 Life’ begins with creating an honest assessment of where you are.”

+This is a fantastic way to evaluate all areas of your life to ensure you are truly living the life you want to live.
 To complete the exercise, you need to look at each area of your life (as categorized below) and do a quick assessment of how satisfied you are in that area.

 This page contains affiliate links.
 Read my full disclosure.

 The scale is 0 being not at all satisfied, and 10 being completely satisfied.